rajusharma/cluster/README.md

    chin chan *Envelope
 }

-//New() function initializes a new process Node.
-//There are 2 Go routines one is for listening and one for sending messages
-//First read the json file which contains all the peer process id's and address's then store it to an array
-  //and pass these arrays to Node() which creates and initializes process func New(id int,infile string) Server{
+/*New() function initializes a new process Node.*/ /*There are 2 Go routines one is for listening and one for sending messages*/ /*First read the json file which contains all the peer process id's and address's then store it to an array and pass these arrays to Node() which creates and initializes process*/ func New(id int,infile string) Server{